-For scuba diving the answer is not as simple as a full face mask.
+For scuba diving, the answer is not as simple as a full face mask.
 Well, it can be when you look at full face dive masks with integrated regulators like the Ocean Reef Neptune Space G. divers mask or the OTS Guardian Full Face Scuba Mask.
-Both masks are full face scuba masks of highest quality with a 2nd stage regulator built-in.
+Both masks are full-face scuba masks of the highest quality with a 2nd stage regulator built-in.
 Reviews on both of these masks are incredibly positive so if you have a mustache and you want to go diving then these masks can be your best solution!

-For both scuba diving and snorkeling the best solution seems to be to switch to full-face masks if you have a mustache.
+For both scuba diving and snorkeling, the best solution seems to be to switch to full-face masks if you have a beard or mustache or have other facial hair that prevents a tight mask seal between the silicone skirt and your face.
 All other possible solutions have some success but mostly are not bullet-proof.

 Full face masks will need some getting used to but they are overall very comfortable to wear.
 You have to get used to a different way to equalize.
 The scuba diving masks have a nose block feature for equalizing.
 In the case of the Ocean Reef mask you push the mask upwards which then blocks your nose and you can equalize.
 Slightly different than with a standard dive mask but it does work.

-If you have a full beard you will most likely have a hard time getting a tight seal even with a full-face mask.
+If you have a full beard you will most likely have a hard time getting a tight mask seal even with a full-face mask.
 You will have to test it out for yourself.
 Feedback on both the snorkel as well as the scuba full face masks is that it does work for some that have a full beard but not for everyone.
-In the worst case you might consider to shave your beard a little shorter as this can help tremendously to produce a tight seal.
+In the worst case, you might consider shaving your beard a little shorter as this can help tremendously to produce a tight seal.